 The Group combines the financial statements of the parent and its subsidiaries line by line adding together like items of assets, liabilities, equity, income and expenses.
 Intra-Group transactions, balances and unrealised gains on transactions between entities within the Group are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
 Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.
-Non-controlling interests in the results and equity of subsidiaries are shown separately in the Consolidated Statement of Profit and Loss, Consolidated Balance Sheet respectively.
+Non-controlling interests in the results and equity of subsidiaries are shown separately in the Consolidated Statement of Profit and Loss, Consolidated Statement of Changes in Equity and the Consolidated Balance Sheet respectively.